 Troy Aikman Net Worth

-Troy Aikman Net Worth and Salary: Troy Aikman is a California-born, retired NFL quarterback who has a net worth of $60 million.
+Troy Aikman is a California-born, retired NFL quarterback who has a net worth of $65 million.
 During his 12-season NFL career, Aikman made a name for himself with the Dallas Cowboys, first joining the team during the 1989 Draft.
 Under his leadership, the Cowboys went through a return to form during the 1990s.
 During this period, the Cowboys won three Super Bowl titles.
 Troy was singled out for praise, winning the Super Bowl MVP Award in 1992.
 He was also named to the Pro Bowls six times.
 Eventually, he was inducted into the Pro Football Hall of Fame in 2006, having retired in 2000.

 After his retirement, Aikman went on to pursue a successful career in the broadcasting industry.
-Today, he is a well-known sportscaster with the Fox network.
+He spent several years working with the Fox network until jumping to ESPN in a deal that was announced in February 2022.
 His other post-NFL exploits include co-owning a NASCAR racing team and the San Diego Padres of Major League Baseball.

 Although he was a talented football player, he was actually offered a contract with the New York Mets to play baseball right out of high school.
 Troy chose football instead, attending the University of Oklahoma and playing under head coach Barry Switzer during his college years.
 Despite being a freshman, he immediately took a starting position and led the Sooners to a number of important victories.
 An ankle injury ended his season, and he decided to transfer to UCLA.
 He then continued his pattern of strong results and was eventually elected to the College Football Hall of Fame in 2008.

-Broadcasting Earnings: At the beginning of his broadcasting career, Aikman earned just $1 million per year.
+At the beginning of his broadcasting career, Aikman earned just $1 million per year.
 By 2019, his salary had been boosted to $7.5 million per year, making him the highest-paid sports broadcaster in the world.
-However, Tony Romo reportedly broke this record when he signed a contract with ESPN worth $14 million per year.
+However, Tony Romo broke this record when he signed a contract with CBS in 2020 that paid $17 million per year.

 In 2013, it was revealed that Troy had purchased another home in the Highland Park area for $4.3 million.
 He eventually sold this residence in 2015 for $5.4 million.
 It sits on one-third of an acre, features more than 10,700 square feet of living space, and includes four bedrooms.
 Other highlights include a home theater, a wine cellar, and French doors.
 Outside, there is also a pool and spa.